 Economists didn’t take interest-free money seriously.
-If you can receive interest then why lend out money without interest?
+If you can receive interest elsewhere then why would you lend out money without interest?
 And if you can borrow money at an interest rate of zero, you would borrow as much as you can and put it in a bank account at interest.
 Therefore, interest-free money with a holding tax would never work, at least so it seemed, and it didn’t take long before I realised that too.
 Only, that wasn’t satisfactory.
-Accepting doom is not much unlike committing suicide.
-If interest is the root of so many social and environmental problems, and may destroy human civilisation, you can’t ignore that.
+Accepting doom is like committing suicide.
+If interest is the root of many social and environmental problems, and may destroy human civilisation, you can’t ignore that.
 And perhaps it could work.
 During the Great Depression it had been tried in a small Austrian village and it was a stunning success.

-In 2001, after the Internet bubble had popped, I felt it was time to pitch the idea of interest-free money on the message board.
-My lack of knowledge was eclipsed by my zeal so lengthy discussions followed.
-On the Internet people from different backgrounds and different knowledge can be in one virtual room and participate in the discussion.
-I was rebutted time after time, but as these discussions went on, my knowledge of the financial system gradually increased, and I became aware of many of the issues that had to be resolved in order to make interest-free money work.
+In 2001 after the Internet bubble had popped I pitched the idea of interest-free money on the message board.
+My lack of knowledge was eclipsed by my zeal and lengthy discussions followed.
+On the Internet people from different backgrounds and different knowledge can be in one virtual room and participate in a discussion.
+I was rebutted time after time, but as these discussions went on, my knowledge of the financial system increased and I became aware of the issues that had to be resolved in order to make interest-free money work.

-As a gold investor I became familiar with the Austrian School of Economics, which was a group that questioned money creation by banks and the use of central banks.
+As a gold investor I became familiar with the Austrian School of Economics.
+This group questions money creation by banks and the need for central banks.
 They pointed at the inflation caused by money creation and central banks.
-At some point all the debt banks created would eventually collapse the financial system and money would be worthless, they believed.
-They didn’t think that negative interest rates are possible.
+At some point all the debt banks create would eventually collapse the financial system and money would be worthless, they believed.

 And so two opposing fringe ideas, interest-free money with a holding tax and Austrian School, were challenging each other in my mind, which may be how Hegelian dialectic is supposed to work.
-In 2008 that became the start of the theory on Natural Money as it is both negative interest rates and ending debt expansion.
-The initial discovery was that the economy can do better without interest so that returns for investors can be higher.
-As positive interest rates are not allowed, the money may rise in value faster than interest accrues on interest-bearing currencies, so that interest-free money can give better returns.
-Hence, interest-free money was possible or even inevitable.
-In the decade that followed I have integrated modern main stream economics into the theory of Natural Money.
+In 2008 this resulted in a resolution and the idea of Natural Money was born.
+The economy can do better without interest so returns for investors can be higher.
+As positive interest rates are not allowed, the money may rise in value, so that interest-free money can give better returns.
+Hence, interest-free money was possible, perhaps even inevitable.
+In the following decade I integrated modern main stream economics into the theory of Natural Money.
 This research can be found on the website Naturalmoney.org.

-If instead you are thrilled by theme of this post, you may continue reading.
+If instead you are thrilled by the idea of knowing more about this relationship, you may continue reading.
 Interest rates are the result of supply and demand for money and capital.
 Money and capital differ from consumer goods like coffee and services like haircuts.
 Money is a medium of exchange.
 You use money to buy and sell consumer goods and services.
 And capital isn’t consumer goods or services either.
 Capital is used to make these consumer goods and services.
 Hence supply and demand for money and capital need a separate explanation.